wgseligman/GramsSim/GramsDetSim/README.md

 electron liberated by ionization to the readout plane.
 In practice, this would take too long.
 Instead, we use `GramsDetSim` to model the drifting of the ionization electrons in the LArTPC.

+Note that this program does _not_ model the effects of the readout geometry or electronics.
+That's handled in a subsequent step.

 ## Overview